 - Do you have any relatives living in the United States?

-- How many minutes would it take if you throw a candy wrapper into the water if you are on the main deck of a ship?
+- How many minutes would it take if you threw a candy wrapper into the water if you were on the main deck of a ship?

 - Do you plan on settling in the US?

 - Do you have plans of going back to the Philippines?

 He or she may suspect that if something unexpected happens while you are on their soil, you may be inclined to contact your families or relatives there rather than your ship agents.

 I already told you about being honest but here, it’s safer NOT TO KNOW anybody in the US when the consul asks.